muak/AiForms.SettingsView/README.md

 	* Specify the source of a DataTemplate.
 * ItemTemplate
 	 * Specify a DataTemplate.
+* TemplateStartIndex
+  * This is the index that starts inserting the template.
+The default value is 0.
+If a specified value is greater or equal than 1, the template is inserted from its position and cells inserted with XAML remains.
+You can insert the repeating data wherever you want to do.
 * UseDragSort
 	* Enable you to reorder cells in a section with drag and drop.
 	* If iOS version is less than or equal to iOS10, the cells can be moved when grabbing the icon drawn three lines; Otherwise can be moved when doing long tap.